 This easily went on for a few minutes, reaching a fever pitch every single time Ken opened his mouth!

-People standing & pounding on the table.
+People standing & pounding on the tables.
 People yelling while standing on their chairs.
 All the Senior Directors trying to calm the crowd.

 Finally, I grabbed the mic from Ken & begged them to please calm down so we can recognize the wonderful people in CitiPhone.